The Holy Canon of Search Optimization (SEO)

 What is SEO, and Why Does it Matter for Startups

-At its core, SEO ensures your brand and website are visible, credible, and easy to find where your audiences naturally go—on search engines and beyond.
+At its core, SEO ensures your brand and website are visible, credible, and easy to find where your audiences naturally go, (still) on search engines and beyond.
 It starts with a strong content strategy, then optimizes that content so it resonates with your audience and scales your online presence.
+It needs expertise to know which informational content to leave alone and let AI provide, and which topics to write about that provide valuable insight.

-This involves improving website structure, technical performance, and content quality to rank higher in Google’s search results.
+This involves improving website structure, technical performance, and content quality to show up where it matters.
 It also means understanding where your audience spends time online, building your brand’s reputation across those channels, and showing up as a trusted solution whenever they search.
 SEO is a long-term strategy that earns trust, builds authority, and keeps your brand top-of-mind, wherever your customers are.

 Rankings: How high your site appears in search results for relevant terms.